 Ritchie told of the heart of the JA, when he said, "No body or organization succeeds alone in this world so the fact that we are able this year to celebrate our 100th birthday is due in large part to the wonderful, loyal men and women, leaders who worked for and with us, men of imagination, men of skill, men of courage, men who braved the elements day or night, men who took pride in their crafts, loved their horses and understood their cattle and were eager to enhance the reputation of the JA and proud to be a part."

 When M. H. W. Ritchie took over the ranch, it was in terrible shape.
 Not only was the country in the midst of a depression, but the drought of the '30's was well under way.
 His grandmother's estate placed a large debt load on the ranch.
 Hobart had recommended selling the ranch, but Montie weathered through, getting the ranch out of debt, buying out the other heirs and caring for the land.

 Over the years, Montie Ritchie sold off parts of the original ranch and purchased a Colorado ranch between Colorado Springs and Denver.
 He also purchased a spectacular art collection which has been donated to the Dixon Museum in Memphis, Tennessee.

 JA management team in Colorado Jay O'Brien, Ninia Ritchie, Andrew Bivins and Dale Smith

-Montie retired in 1993 and his daughter Ninia formed a partnership with Jay O'Brien of Amarillo.
-Still running the Texas and Colorado ranches, they have changed the cow herd to a predominantly black herd with Angus and Charolais bulls and running yearlings.
+Montie retired in 1992 and his daughter Ninia formed a partnership with Jay O'Brien of Amarillo.
+In 2018, Jay's partner Dale Smith took over as managing Partner.
+Still running the Texas and Colorado ranches, the JA changed the cow herd to a predominantly black herd with Angus and Charolais bulls and running yearlings.